system76/docs/_articles/upgrade-pop.md

 ### Upgrade from LTS to Non-LTS

 By default LTS releases are set to only upgrade to another LTS such as 16.04 LTS to 18.04 LTS.
-To change this first upgrade all of the current packages then change from LTS to Non-LTS release with these commands:
+To change this first upgrade all of the current packages with this these commands:

 ```
 sudo apt update